Car Parts Industry Trends: Online Parts Sales to Reach $8.9 Billion in 2017

 Total ecommerce sales in the US, as tracked by the US Census Bureau, had year over year growth of about 15.5% in 2016.
 They estimate total ecommerce to be 7.7% of total US retail sales (all retail sales, not just auto parts).

-Online auto parts sales have shifted to mobile
+Online car parts sales have shifted to mobile

 2016 saw a dramatic shift in online sales to mobile devices.
 Online retailers who were prepared for the shift did well (Hedges & Company clients have heard us talking about this shift for over a year).

-It’s safe to say at least $4 billion in auto parts will be sold online in 2017 using mobile devices.
+It’s safe to say at least $4 billion in auto parts will be sold online in 2017 to consumers using mobile devices.

 $4B in #autoparts will be sold on #mobile devices Click To TweetSome statistics provided to us by Google tells the story: Fifty-nine percent of online searches for car batteries are now on mobile devices; off-road parts search is now 61% mobile; truck parts search is 57% mobile; parts & accessories that modify a vehicle’s appearance are at 70%.
 The list goes on and on.